MongoDB Monitor

 - Interval (seconds): How frequently updu should perform the check.

-- Timeout (seconds): The maximum time updu will wait for a response reading before considering the check failed.
+- Timeout (seconds): The maximum time updu will wait for a response before considering the check failed.

 MongoDB Specific Settings